code11/engine/docs/docs/api/view.md

 ## `view.producers`

-A `view` can have one or more producers assigned to it as an array. e.g if we have a `myProducer` [producer](/docs/api/producer), we can add it to our `Button` view with:
+A `view` can have one or more producers assigned to it as an array. e.g a producer named `myProducer` [producer](/docs/api/producer) can be added to `Button` view with:

 ```tsx
 Button.producers = [myProducer];
 ```

-PS `view`s are just specialized [producer](/docs/api/producer)s.
+`view`s are just specialized [producer](/docs/api/producer)s.
 Only difference between a view and a producer is that a view can:
-1. Return JSX and act as a React component
+1. Return JSX which gets rendered as HTML in browser
 2. Have `.producers` property

 ## Best practices

-Engine recommends that our `view`s should contain as little logic as possible.
+Engine recommends that `view`s should contain as little logic as possible.
-Ideally, a view should be completely free from all forms of logic.
-Instead of performing any logic in view, create a producer for the view which performs required logic, and store the results in the state, which can then be utilized by the view.
+Ideally, a view should be completely free from all forms of logic, but can contain minimal amount of logic needed to provide a clean API.

+Instead of performing any logic in view, a producer should be created for the view to perform required business logic.